Skip to content

 shell: bash

-• Mounts the built-in and project adapters
+• The built-in and project adapters mounted

-• Sets DDE_UID and DDE_GID environment variables
+• DDE_UID, DDE_GID, and SSH_AUTH_SOCK environment variables

 5. Execute Commands in Specific Containers